 - Parent-child interaction therapy (PCIT).
 During PCIT, therapists coach parents while they interact with their children.
 In one approach, the therapist sits behind a one-way mirror and, using an "ear bug" audio device, guides parents through strategies that reinforce their children's positive behavior.
 As a result, parents learn more-effective parenting techniques, the quality of the parent-child relationship improves and problem behaviors decrease.

 - Cognitive problem-solving training.
-This type of therapy is aimed at helping your child identify and change thought patterns that are leading to behavior problems.
+This type of therapy is aimed at helping your child identify and change thought patterns that lead to behavior problems.
 Collaborative problem-solving — in which you and your child work together to come up with solutions that work for both of you — can help improve ODD-related problems.

 - Social skills training.
 Your child also might benefit from therapy that will help him or her learn how to interact more positively and effectively with peers.